Norwegian Centre of Excellence – SFF-V – Phase 2

 - If the centre director is not employed by the host institution at the time of the application deadline, you must submit a signed confirmation from the centre director for Phase 2.
 Use the template ‘SFF-V Confirmation centre director’ and upload under ‘Attachments/Other items’ in the application form.

-- If a principal investigator/group leader (for whom a CV is submitted) is not employed in Norway at the time of the application deadline, you must submit an updated signed confirmation from the principal investigator/group leader for Phase 2.
+- If a principal investigator/group leader (for whom a CV is submitted) is not employed in Norway at the time of the application deadline, you must submit a signed confirmation from the principal investigator/group leader for Phase 2.
 Use the template ‘SFF-V Confirmation Group Leader’ and upload under ‘Attachments/Other items’ in the application form.

 CVs + track records that exceed 4 pages combined will not be included in the application review process.